hannahro15/Theme-park-reviews-site/README.md

-# UK Rides Hub (A theme park database and reviews site)
+# UK Rides Review Hub (A theme park database and reviews site)

 For my Milestone 3 project I am creating a reviews site for theme parks on a database using MongoDB.